16. Environments and evaluation (*)#

 }

-e.g., it is generated on the fly by reading some data stream.
+e.g., it is generated on the fly by reading a data stream of size \(n\).

 data structure used.